Exact Self-Imaging with Arbitrary Revival Spacings: Canonical Recurrence Law

 Self-imaging requires that all mode-dependent phases in Eq.~(\ref{eq:propagated_modes}) realign up to a single global phase.
 For a discrete spectrum \(\{k_{x,j}\}\), this occurs exactly when

 Whenever the squared wave numbers are commensurate, there exists a fundamental period \(\Delta B\) such that all components realign when \(B\) advances by integer multiples of \(\Delta B\).

-Thus the symplectic geometry of quadratic propagation leads to a striking and fully general conclusion: for \emph{any} wavefield that admits exact self-imaging, its recurrences form a uniform sequence in the canonical coordinate \(B\).
-Metaplectic time is the unique evolution parameter shared by all discrete-spectrum self-imaging phenomena—Talbot, fractional-Talbot, Montgomery, and their generalizations—and only at equally spaced values of \(B\) can all angular components realign.
+Thus the canonical phase-space formulation of quadratic propagation leads to a simple and general conclusion: for any wavefield that admits exact self-imaging, its recurrences form a uniform sequence in the canonical coordinate \(B\).
+Talbot, fractional-Talbot, Montgomery, and related self-imaging phenomena can therefore be viewed as different physical realizations of the same underlying recurrence condition: the modal phases realign at equally spaced values of \(B\), even when those values need not correspond to equally spaced positions along the laboratory axis.

-\textit{Embedding canonical time into physical space -- } The formal detachment of the physically observed evolution coordinate from the canonical evolution immediately raises the question of how the two remain coupled.
-In other words: how does the physical propagation coordinate vary as a function of canonical time?
-In any optical system, the laboratory coordinate \(z\) is related to the canonical coordinate \(B\) by an embedding
+\textit{Embedding the canonical coordinate into physical space -- } The separation between the recurrence coordinate and the observed propagation coordinate immediately raises the question of how the two are related.
+In an optical realization, the laboratory coordinate \(z\) is connected to the canonical recurrence coordinate by a map

-which depends entirely on the sequence of free-space sections and quadratic phase elements encountered by the field.
-Crucially, this dependence—including any nonlinearity—arises from the transverse phase profile \(\phi(x)\) applied at the input plane.